 A simple recipe for delicious protein cookies made with peanut butter, egg, maple sugar, and Quest protein powder.
 My kids gobbled these cookies up with no complaints.
 Actually, they loved them and went back for seconds.
 You won't feel a bit deprived when you eat one of these healthier peanut butter protein cookies.

-There's very little sugar in these peanut butter protein cookies.
+There’s very little sugar in these peanut butter protein cookies.
 They are sweetened with a small amount of maple sugar, a natural sweetener made from pure maple sap, and the sugar-free sweetener in the protein powder.
-If you can't find maple sugar in your area, you can substitute with natural brown sugar.
+If you can’t find maple sugar in your area (I shared a link to my favorite maple sugar brand on Amazon), you can substitute it with light brown sugar.
 They both turn out great.
-I would caution against using coconut sugar, because it will make them too dry.
+I would caution against using coconut sugar because it can make them too dry.

-For the protein powder, I used Quest's peanut butter protein powder with great results.
+For the protein powder, I used Quest’s peanut butter protein powder with great results.
+You can also use the Quest vanilla protein powder.
 I cannot guarantee the same results with another protein powder, they are not all created equal when it comes to baking.
 These delicious cookies can satisfy your sweet tooth and help you hit your protein goals without sabotaging your diet.
 Enjoy!

 How To Make Peanut Butter Protein Cookies